c4deszes/bike-line-protocol/docs/python/monitor.rst

 **--port**: Serial port to use

-**--master**: When set the tool will act as the master, performing one of the schedules, otherwise
+**--master**: When set the tool will act as the master, performing the schedules set in the configuration,
-              the tool listens on the network and decodes the requests
+              otherwise the tool listens on the network and decodes the requests

 **--dump-traffic**: When enabled the traffic will be recorded and a file will be written